formal-land/coq-of-rust/docs/PROOF.md

 End MyIterator.
 ```

-where `Item` is a type parameter of the typeclass, rather than a member.
-If later existential types are needed, for example to represent `dyn` values, we can wrap the trait instances in existential types.
+where `Item` is a type parameter of the typeclass (with a synonym `:=`), rather than a member.
+If existential types are needed later, for example to represent `dyn` values, we can wrap the trait instances in existential types.

-### Say that the trait instance has a run
+### 2. Say that the trait instance has a run

 Here is how we would say that a certain type `Self` implements the `Default` trait and has the simulation of its typeclass instance: